budach/budach.github.io/test2.md

 ### Using the GPU

-By default, pysster will install the CPU version of TensorFlow.
+pysster depends on TensorFlow and by default the CPU version of TensorFlow will be installed.
 If you want to use your NVIDIA GPU (which is recommended for large data sets or grid searchs) make sure that your CUDA and cuDNN drivers are correctly installed and then install the GPU version of tensorflow:

 ```sh
 pip3 uninstall tensorflow
 pip3 install tensorflow-gpu
 ```

 By the time of writing the most recent TensorFlow version is 1.4.0 and requires CUDA 8 and cuDNN 6.
-You can always check the required version in the TensorFlow [release notes](https://github.com/tensorflow/tensorflow/releases).
+You can always check the required versions in the TensorFlow [release notes](https://github.com/tensorflow/tensorflow/releases).

 ### Documentation